Discover how to improve your credit score

 - Why is it important to you in your everyday life?

-Lenders will certainly know the information they can get from a credit score, but knowing what this information is yourself can help you better.
+Lenders will undoubtedly know what information they can get from a credit score, but knowing what this information is yourself can help you better understand it.
 You can see how your everyday financial decisions impact the financial picture lenders get of you through your credit score.

 If you have a bank account and pay bills, you will have a credit score, and your credit score matters more than you might think if you need to rent or buy anything with a loan.
-Your credit score is a credit risk rating that lets lenders get an insight into how likely you are to repay your bills.
+Your credit score is a credit risk rating that gives lenders insight into how likely you are to repay your bills.

 Based on credit scores, lenders can decide whether to trust you financially – and give you better rates when you apply for a loan.

-Your credit score is a three-digit number that lets lenders know how much of a credit risk you are.
-A credit score is a number, usually between 300 and 850, that lets lenders know how well you are paying off your debts and therefore. how much of a credit risk you are.
+Your credit score is a three-digit number that lets lenders assess your credit risk.
+A credit score is a number, usually between 300 and 850, that lets lenders know how well you are paying off your debts and therefore.
+How much of a credit risk are you?

 The higher your credit score, the better credit risk you are and the more likely you are to be given credit at great rates.
-Scores that are in the low 600s and below will often give you trouble finding credit.
-Scores of 720 and above will generally give you the best interest rate opportunities out there.
+Scores in the low 600s and below often make it difficult to find credit.
+Scores of 720 and above generally offer you the best interest rate opportunities.

 Your credit score is checked every time you apply for credit, apply for a job that requires you to handle money, or even apply for apartment living.